revilowaldow/BITC/Locations/Kathkach/Ladies Library.md

-Guarded by Local Guards not
+Guarded by Local Guards not Helviti

+Arena